Early Mornings, Phone Calls and Rugby Balls

 I am in my third year of a Public Relations degree at Robert Gordon University and as part of the course we get the opportunity to either study another module or go out and get work experience for a month.
 So, it came down to either staying in uni and carrying on with the daily lectures and tutorials or to move city and experience something completely new… Easy decision.

-I woke up at 7am, which is a time of morning I rarely ever encounter and as I walked through the doors of Holyrood Partnership I was cheerily greeted by the office manager, Linsay, who then showed me to my desk where I was immediately welcomed by everyone in the team – which calmed the nerves a lot.
+I woke up at 7am, which is a time of morning I rarely ever encounter and as I walked through the doors of Holyrood PR I was cheerily greeted by the office manager, Linsay, who then showed me to my desk where I was immediately welcomed by everyone in the team – which calmed the nerves a lot.

 I always had the perception of a 9-5 job being a very long, boring and tiring day, but there’s no time to waste at Holyrood and you get thrown straight in, so my first day flew by and when the clock hit five, I really didn’t know where the time had gone.